cs573-22s/a2-DataVis-5ways/README.md

 1. Import libraries like Pandas and Numpy to import and manipulate data.
 Matplotlib and Seaborn are visualization libraries which are also imported.
 2. The csv was imported into the notebook as a pandas dataframe object.
 3. A plot was created of the appropriate size.
 4. The grid in the background was matched just like in the provided chart.
-(ACH)
 5. Parameters were passed into the scatterplot function which are explained as follows:
     - x : X variable
     - y : Y variable
     - hue: Color variable for the markers
     - Size: Size variable for the markers
-    - Palette: Colors were passed to match the exact colors in the provided chart (ACH)
+    - Palette: Colors were passed to match the exact colors in the provided chart
-    - Alpha: Transparency (set to 0.4 instead of 0.5 to match provided chart)
+    - Alpha: Transparency (set to 0.4 instead of 0.5 intentionally to match provided chart)
     - Data: Source DataFrame
     - Size_norm: Domain of the size variable
     - Sizes: Range of the sizes on graph
     - Legend: Brief legend
-6. The next function is to position the legend in the position in the provided chart (ACH)
+6. The next function is to position the legend in the position in the provided chart
-7. The xticks and yticks were passed to mark the same ticks as in the provided chart (ACH)
+7. The xticks and yticks were passed to mark the same ticks as in the provided chart
 8. The result was then displayed

 Data Manipulation: